 Meet Jocelyn Evans

 I oversee all programs and lead the majority of Right Foot Forward WA’s programs.
 Right Foot Forward WA is borne out of my passion and belief in the outcomes gained from adventure based learning and my desire to see all people have access to opportunities like this.
-I have 16 years experience in the Outdoor Education industry, 3 years experience as a Youth Worker and I have a few years experience exploring Bush Adventure Therapy.
+I have 17 years experience in the Outdoor Education industry, I have spent 3 years working as a Youth Worker and currently working with Laura exploring Bush Adventure Therapy and its benefits.

 Outdoor Education experience includes;